andreister/mocking-frameworks-compare/trunk/MockingFrameworksCompare/Readme.txt

 			* Test6_RecursiveMocks - mock chains like "foo.Boo.Zoo.Goo()" without having to mock the intermediate types.

 	3. Performance.
 	   This project runs all tests from ShoppingCartSample in a sophisticated loop, and displays an average speed for some standard scenarios in each mocking framework.
 Performance is measured based on CodeTimers, amazing approach from Vance Morrison (http://blogs.msdn.com/vancem/archive/2006/09/21/765648.aspx)

+	4. FailingSample.
+	   This one reveals the differences in error messages that come from mockings frameworks.

 The following versions of the mocking frameworks are used: